Citizens join war on speedComment on this story

 While the city ramps up its fight against speeding drivers, Smith said officers were getting a grip on another major road offence.
 With heavy penalties and city-wide roadblocks, officers had noted a decrease in drunken driving.

 More than 200 motorists were arrested on this charge in July.
 Smith said even this figure was higher than usual, a spike he said normally happened over holiday periods.
-Much of the offences took place over the mid-year school holidays.
+Many of the offences took place over the mid-year school holidays.

 The city had noted more use of metered taxis and “buddy systems”, especially over the weekends.